UK Economy Rebounds In August In Boost To New Govt - UrduPoint

 "It's welcome news that growth has returned to the economy," said finance minister Rachel Reeves, who will present the budget on October 30.

-Prime Minister Keir Starmer's Labour party won power at the start of July, ending 14 years of Conservative rule.
+Prime Minister Keir Starmer's Labour government won power at the start of July, ending 14 years of Conservative rule.

 ONS director of economic statistics Liz McKeown said that while all the main sectors of the economy grew in August, "the broader picture is one of slowing growth in recent months, compared to the first half of the year."